cmcunningham27/OOP-Team_Profile_Generator/README.md

 ## Features
 ---
 For larger teams, create folders that the cards can be rendered into (i.e. Engineer folder, Intern folder).
+## Tests
+---
+To run the tests for the classes in the lib folder, open the command line and enter "npm run test."
+Here you will find that all 15 tests have passed.
+To see the tests, go into the "_tests_" folder to find all 4 files associated with all 4 class files.
 ## Questions
 ---
 [GitHub Profile](https://github.com/cmcunningham27)